Gino Esposito: Reception

 The Sydney Star Observer said that "at times, Gino has also shown astonishing depth.
 Like when he was fighting to become godfather to Lyn's baby son Oscar".
 They said that the situation was something "a lot of gay men can relate to" as Gino explained that he was unlikely to have a child of his own.
 The newspaper added "We went beyond the froth with him and it was quite moving".
 Of the character of Gino and his relationship with Harold Bishop, David Knox said "Gino eventually ended up sharing house with Harold, frequently watching musicals on DVD together but never speaking about the love that dare not speak its name..."
+Daniel Kilkelly of Digital Spy stated that Gino was "one of the most memorable recurring characters of the show's noughties era."